optional set of merging rules.

 Set of merge rules.

-will recursively merge two values a
+merge will recursively merge two values a and b.
+By default:

-set of default rules.if a
+set of default rules.if a and b have different types, merge will throw an error.

 Examples: